 Coronal Mass Ejection — What travels at 2,000 km per second away from the Sun and can have catastrophic effects on the Earth?
 The answer is a coronal mass ejection (CME).
 CMEs are very large bubbles of gas that are ejected from the Sun over the course of several hours.
 They are not solar flares and can occur in the presence or absence of solar flares.
 Halo events are when a CME envelops the entire Sun.
 NASA observes two or three CMEs daily during the most active period of the solar cycle.
 Geomagnetic storms occur when CMEs collide with the Earth.
 If the storm is large enough, CMEs can disrupt power and damage communication satellites.
 Outside of the Earth's magnetic field, in space, CMEs cause damage to electronic equipment and astronauts.

-- Heat It Up! - A teacher demonstration using water, heat and food coloring, helps students see how convection moves the contents of the Sun from the core towards the surface.
+- Our Sun and Heat Transfer Basics: Heat It Up! - A teacher demonstration using water, heat and food coloring, helps students see how convection moves the contents of the Sun from the core towards the surface.
 Students also learn about the three different modes of heat transfer (convection, conduction, radiation) as related to the Sun

-- Cooking with the Sun - Students learn about using renewable energy from the Sun for heating and cooking as they build and compare the performance of four solar cooker designs.
+- Cooking with the Sun: Comparing Yummy Solar Cooker Designs - Students learn about using renewable energy from the Sun for heating and cooking as they build and compare the performance of four solar cooker designs.
 They explore the concepts of insulation, reflection, absorption, conduction and convection.